vaibhavb/HvPosh/Readme.txt

 HvPosh is a powershell module which enables a user to interact with HealthVault using powershell.

+Update:1/25/2014 - Please report bugs, a next rev is in works.

 Installing the module
 ----------------------
 Please note: This powershell module work with Powershell 2.0.
 Powershell 2.0 is installed by default on Windows 7, Windows Server 2008 and up.